Heel pain is the defining symptom of plantar fasciitis. This ailment might make it difficult to move or carry out regular tasks.

 Pulling or tearing of the plantar fascia, which is caused by negligent stretching when exercising or wearing shoes that are improper for your foot, is a typical cause of this condition.

-The podiatrist will examine your foot thoroughly to determine which treatment is appropriate for you, and then may propose one of the following six options.
+The podiatrist will examine your foot thoroughly to determine which treatment is appropriate for you, and then may propose one of the following six ways.

 1. Foot orthoses